Professional Philosophy

 Career problem

 Antibiotic resistance threatens to erode decades of progress in treating bacterial infections.
-To combat this urgent threat, novel strategies are essential to advancing antibiotic development, steward our current antibiotics, and prevent the development and spread of antibiotic-resistant bacteria.
+To combat this urgent threat, novel strategies are needed to advancing antibiotic development, steward our current antibiotics, and prevent the development and spread of antibiotic-resistant bacteria.

 Career mission